 As with most platformers, you’ll also need to collect certain items before you’re allowed to move on.
-In Super Lucky’s Tale, the collectibles of choice are clovers.
+In Super Lucky’s Tale, the collectables of choice are clovers.
 A certain number of them will be needed each time before you can face the world’s boss.

 The worlds are full of things to discover and it motivated me to explore every nook and cranny.
-Around every corner there is something new to witness or a little detail that made it worth checking out.
+Around every corner, there is something new to witness or a little detail that made it worth checking out.

 It’s just a shame there are only 4 worlds and you’ll have run through all of them in no time at all.

 “Don’t jump in the water, daddy!
-I think they could still have some place left in their bellies for a little fox!”
+I think they could still have someplace left in their bellies for a little fox!”

 “I really liked how the ghosts speak: ‘Boobooberloo.
 Boob-boo!’ …and they’re not scary at all.
 They’re friendly ghosts like Casper!”

 I don’t have a single complaint other than a major technical one: more than once, I experienced the sound cutting out completely: no sound effects, no music, nothing.
 The first time I experienced it, restarting the game seemed to fix the issue.
-But every subsequent occurence had me soft resetting my console entirely just to resolve the issue.
+But every subsequent occurrence had me soft resetting my console entirely just to resolve the issue.
 It always seemed to happen when I started or stopped a recording just when a sound effect was programmed to play, so if you’re never recording footage; you may not experience this issue at all.

 Here’s where Lucky truly deserves a lot of praise!
-I personally enjoy 3D platforms a great deal, but at the same time I fret playing them because I just know there will be moments where I’ll be biting down on my controller in frustration.
+I personally enjoy 3D platforms a great deal, but at the same time, I fret playing them because I just know there will be moments where I’ll be biting down on my controller in frustration.
 I can’t name a single other one where there wasn’t an instance that I was about ready to throw in the towel on a level.
 Frustrated beyond compare at my own lack of skill or the game’s camera controls.
 But not so with Super Lucky’s Tale: I never felt cheated by the games controls or camera angles and I could always pinpoint where Lucky would land after a jump.
 It made for a relatively stress-free playthrough and I applaud them for their achievement.